- FTC Announces New Initiative: Operation Collection Protection – BY CAITLIN LOONEY

 Federal Trade Commission (FTC) and other federal consumer watchdogs coordinate with state & local law enforcement agencies to target debt collectors who use deceptive and abusive collection practices.
-The FTC is working with over 70 agencies nationwide and have already brought action to 115 cases so far in 2015.
+The FTC is working with over 70 agencies nationwide and has already brought action to 115 cases so far in 2015.
 Some of these “zombie” debt collectors have been caught and ordered to pay damages.
 Chase Bank has agreed to pay $50 million in damages for allegedly selling consumer information to debt buyers who, in turn, have used the information to solicit payments by illegal practices.

 In August 2015, the Federal Communications Commission (FCC) fined the owner of a telemarketing firm nearly $3 million dollars for violations of the Telephone Consumer Protection Act (TCPA).
-The TCPA places restrictions on telephone solicitations, what times they may call and requires them to maintain company specific “Do Not Call Lists” as well as honor the National “Do Not Call” Registry.
+The TCPA places restrictions on telephone solicitations, what times they may call, and requires them to maintain company-specific “Do Not Call Lists” as well as honor the National “Do Not Call” Registry.
 Upon violations of the TCPA, a consumer may sue for up to $1,500 for each violation and seek an injunction against the company.
 Other companies who received fines this year include CVS Pharmacies and the polling company of Gallup.
 FCC commissioner expressed, after the Final Order was published, that “After this Order, each and every smartphone, tablet, VoIP phone, calling app, texting app–pretty much any phone that’s not a “rotary-dial phone”–will be an automatic telephone dialing system.”

-The Federal Trade Commision files suit against a Florida company, Roca Labs, for unfair trade practices.
+The Federal Trade Commission files suit against a Florida company, Roca Labs, for unfair trade practices.
 Roca labs, which sold weight loss supplements, had its customers sign a “non-disparagement clause” under its “Terms & Conditions”.
 When customers who had negative results or complaints about the company, and posted reviews online or through complaint forms, Roca Labs filed sued or made threats of legal action to intimidate them.
-The FTC lawsuit looks to afford Florida consumers with their legal right to post honest reviews about a company without fear of retaliation under these type of “gag clauses”.
+The FTC lawsuit looks to afford Florida consumers with their legal right to post honest reviews about a company without fear of retaliation under this type of “gag clauses”.

-GEICO filed suit against a Massachusetts-based Chiropractic Network that systematically defrauded the auto insurance company by billing top dollar for chiropractic services that were being administered by unskilled or under qualified staff.
+GEICO filed suit against a Massachusetts-based Chiropractic Network that systematically defrauded the auto insurance company by billing top dollar for chiropractic services that were being administered by unskilled or under-qualified staff.
 Big City Chiropractic is the Florida-based company, founded by Dr. Brian Elias, which is being sued for allegedly creating a system of overbilling and patient kickbacks which defrauded GEICO of up to $1.1 million.
 GEICO is filing suit under the RICO Act and Massachusetts state consumer protection laws.

-Sante Fe Natural Tobacco Company and its parent company, Reynolds American, Inc. are the subjects of a new class action lawsuit targeting the misleading and misrepresented advertising claims used to sell their product.
-The lawsuit zeroes in on the FDA warning to the company that the words “natural” and “additive free” are in direct violation of federal law when used in their advertising and product description.
+Sante Fe Natural Tobacco Company and its parent company, Reynolds American, Inc. are the subjects of a new class-action lawsuit targeting the misleading and misrepresented advertising claims used to sell their product.
+The lawsuit zeroes in on the FDA warning to the company that the words “natural” and “additive-free” are in direct violation of federal law when used in their advertising and product description.

 The U.S. Department of Health and Human Services is proposing a rule that will ban all smoking in public housing units.
 This ban is aimed to curb unwanted second-hand smoke that passes under doorways and through shared ventilation systems.

-If served with a Florida Credit Card Lawsuit, the two worst courses of action are to do nothing, or to wait it out.
+If served with a Florida Credit Card Lawsuit, the two worst courses of action are to do nothing or to wait it out.
 If a default judgment is entered against you, you may be subject to wage garnishment or bank account lien.

-US House passes the E-Warranty Act of 2015, which if signed into law, will allow companies to satisfy their obligations to post warranty information online.
+US House passes the E-Warranty Act of 2015, which if signed into law, will allow companies to satisfy their obligations to post-warranty information online.
 This law would modify existing federal law, but only if manufacturers post the information in a “clear and conspicuous manner.”

 The law firm of Massey & Duffy, PLLC has, honestly, the best legal blog!
-We are here to advocate against illegal business practices, fraud, telemarketing scams and harassing debt collectors.
+We are here to advocate against illegal business practices, fraud, telemarketing scams, and harassing debt collectors.
 If you are the victim of product liability, consumer fraud, or feel that you have been abused by telemarketers, call our office today to schedule a consultation with one of our attorneys.
 Our office staff is standing by to hear from you today!
 Call (352) 505-8900.